axscell/exchangeRate/README.md

 # exchangeRate
-this script (source code) show the exchange rate of US Dollar in Iranian Rial
+this script (source code) shows the exchange rate of US Dollar in Iranian Rial